Write all of the introduction content here. Only use NON

 Encourage Creative Exploration

 The Art Education (Pre K-12), B.S., program prepares you in the knowledge, skills, and professional dispositions for teaching excellence in classrooms and communities.
-It leads to the Bachelor of Science in Art with Multi-Age Visual Arts License.
+The program leads to the Bachelor of Science in Art with Multi-Age Visual Arts License (Prekindergarten through grade 12, ages 3-21).

 Miami University has a rich tradition in training caring, competent, transformative art teachers.